Michael S. Roth: Firing of Scott Backer and subsequent call for removal

-Scott Backer was fired from Wesleyan as Associate Dean of Students in October 2016 when a Boston Globe article was released, revealing he was fired from Vermont Academy in 2007 for predatory behavior with a student.
+Scott Backer was fired from Wesleyan as Associate Dean of Students in October 2016 when a Boston Globe article was released, revealing he was fired from Vermont Academy in 2007 for predatory behavior toward a student.
 Two hundred students held a town hall later that week, coming to the consensus that Roth and Wesleyan Vice President for Equity and Inclusion/Title IX Officer Antonio Farias should resign.
-Students criticized the lack of transparency of administration, as well as, as the Wesleyan Argus states, "what they argue is the administration's ongoing failure to adequately reform sexual assault policy and address the issue of sexual assault on campus."
+Students criticized the lack of transparency of administration, as well as, per the Wesleyan Argus, "what they argue is the administration's ongoing failure to adequately reform sexual assault policy and address the issue of sexual assault on campus."

 As days went on, tensions rose, with posters being put up around campus, and Backer's handling of sexual assault cases at Wesleyan being brought under a more critical lens.
-Students cited that this added to feelings of unsafety they already felt at Wesleyan.
+Students cited that this added to feelings of danger they already felt at Wesleyan.

 These events spurred protests on October 10, 2016, during an open house day at Wesleyan.
 These were known under the name "Who Runs Wes?".
 Students had various flyers, demonstrations, and disruptions meant to bring attention to shortcomings of the University, including lack of transparency regarding the Backer firing, invasive/inappropriate Title IX hearings, mistreatment of marginalized students, Wesleyan's theft of land, property, and human remains of Wangunk people, and various other issues.

 Lack of funding to African American Studies

-The Wesleyan University African American Studies program (AFAM) was stated to have only two English professors by the end of the 2013–2014 school year, as opposed to seven tenured or tenure-tracked professors, as well as visiting professors, in 2009.
+The university's African American Studies program (AFAM) was stated to have only two English professors by the end of the 2013–2014 school year, as opposed to seven tenured or tenure-tracked professors, as well as visiting professors, in 2009.
 This prompted students to put a proposal through the Wesleyan Student Assembly in early May 2014, calling for the prioritization of hiring more AFAM professors, as well as calling on Roth and Provost Ruth Striegel Weissman to give public responses.
-On May 14, around 100 students participated in a march at Wesleyan and sit-in in South College (Roth's office building) to protest the issue.
+On May 14, around 100 students participated in a march at Wesleyan and sit-in in South College, Roth's office building, to protest the issue.
 While protesting, students sang a re-written version of the Wesleyan Fight Song, including the lyrics, "Roth's killing AFAM, where's our inclusion?"
 A panel with both targets was held later in the day, where many students still found frustration with Roth and Weissman given lack of concrete action of the issue.
 In a blog post two days later, Roth announced the search for more professors.